lisamelton/other_video_transcoding/README.md

 ## Usage

-Each tool in this package has several command line options.
-The `other-transcode` tool is the most complex with over 50 of its own.
-Use `--help` to list the options available for a specific tool, along with brief instructions on their usage:
+The `other-transcode.rb` tool has over 50 command line options.
+Use `--help` to list the options available along with brief instructions on their usage:

-    other-transcode --help
+    other-transcode.rb --help

-More options for the `other-transcode` tool are available with:
+More options are available with:

-    other-transcode --help more
+    other-transcode.rb --help more

 And the full set of options is available with:

-    other-transcode --help full
+    other-transcode.rb --help full

-The `other-transcode` tool automatically determines target video bitrate, main audio track configuration, etc. without any command line options, so using it can be as simple as this on Windows:
+The `other-transcode.rb` tool automatically determines target video bitrate, main audio track configuration, etc. without any command line options, so using it can be as simple as this on Windows:

-    other-transcode C:\Rips\Movie.mkv
+    other-transcode.rb C:\Rips\Movie.mkv

 Or this on Linux and macOS:

-    other-transcode /Rips/Movie.mkv
+    other-transcode.rb /Rips/Movie.mkv

-On completion that command creates two files in the current working directory:
+On completion that command creates its output in the current working directory:

     Movie.mkv
-    Movie.mkv.log

-The `.log` file can be used as input to the `ask-ffmpeg-log` tool.

 Use the `--hevc` option to create HEVC video:

-    other-transcode --hevc C:\Rips\Movie.mkv
+    other-transcode.rb --hevc C:\Rips\Movie.mkv

 High quality 10-bit HEVC is automatically selected when using the Nvidia and Intel encoders.

 Use the `--eac3` option to create Dolby Digital Plus audio:

-    other-transcode --eac3 C:\Rips\Movie.mkv
+    other-transcode.rb --eac3 C:\Rips\Movie.mkv

 ## Feedback